Installation¶

 achieved by, for example, using brew.

-In a standard installation of MacOS, no compiler is available.
+In a standard installation of macOS, no compiler is available.
 The Apple version of the Clang compiler can be installed through Xcode and the command line tools by running

 xcode-select --install